LeonardoTeixeira/frontend-and-mobile-test/README.md

 Create an app to present the resulting data from the REST service.
 The way you present is up to you.

 Premises:
-* The application should use AngularJS.
+* The application should use _AngularJS_.
-* The application must be responsible.
+* The application must be _Responsive_.
-* The application must be presented in three resolutions: Full HD, HD and Wide VGA.
+* The application must be presented in three resolutions: _Full HD_, _HD_ and _Wide VGA_.
-* Do not use any layout frameworks like Bootstrap, Foundation, etc. Feel free to use other frameworks for UX
+* Do _not_ use any _layout frameworks_ like Bootstrap, Foundation, etc. Implement your own solution.
+Feel free to use other frameworks for UX
 * You are free to change the application included in every aspect.

 ## Challenges